mashlosenok/RNAseq_PAS_finder/README.md

 # RNAseq_PAS_finder
 RNA-seq based polyadenylation sites (PAS) identification using adenine-rich softclips.

+## Input
+By default *RNAseq_PAS_finder* identifies PAS from all .bam files stored in `bams/` direcory.
+The input files have to be indexed.

+## Output
+List of polyadenylation clusters (PASC) with number of supporting polyA reads.

 ## Setting up

 Clone this repository to your local system.